-- Accept how you feel - Talk to someone you trust (a friend, family member or colleague) - Make time to do something for yourself (listen to music,
+- Accept how you feel - Talk to someone you trust (a friend, family member or colleague) - Make time to do something for yourself (listen to music, go dancing, spend time with friends, treat yourself to your favourite food and so on) - If you are spiritual/religious, take time to go to your place of worship, spend time in quiet reflection/prayer and possibly speak to a religious leader

-- go dancing, spend time with friends, treat yourself to your favourite food etc.) - If you are spiritual / religious, take time to go to your place of worship, spend time in quiet reflection / prayer, and possibly speak to a religious leader - Remind yourself of something positive that you have achieved, or a situation where you helped someone in the past (this is especially important if the situation currently causing you distress makes you feel powerless to help) - Surround yourself with visible reminders of situations where you have helped someone or of people you care for - for example keep a photograph of a successful family reunification of a street child that you assisted on your desk, or a family photograph or drawing from your child in your wallet etc - Know your own limits: if you find yourself getting "abnormally" distressed by your own standards, or if your distress lasts for a lot longer than it "normally" does for you, then speak to someone you trust about this
+- Remind yourself of something positive that you have achieved or a situation where you helped someone in the past (this is especially important if the situation currently causing you distress makes you feel powerless to help) - Surround yourself with visible reminders of situations where you have helped someone or of people you care for for example keep a photograph of a successful family reunification of a street child that you assisted on your desk or a family photograph or drawing from your child in your wallet and so on - Know your own limits: if you find yourself getting 'abnormally' distressed by your own standards, or if your distress lasts for a lot longer than it 'normally' does for you, then speak to someone you trust about this.

+Power

-- Power: As a staff member, you have power over others.
+As a staff member, you have power over others.
 With power comes responsibility.
 Understand that abuse of power is a key component of child abuse.
 The more power someone has, the more responsibility they have to use that power appropriately and for the benefit of others.
+Remember what it feels like to feel powerless and:remain calm; explain what you are doing; be friendly, firm and fair.

+Stress

-Remember what it feels like to feel powerless and: remain calm; explain what you are doing; be friendly, firm and fair - Stress: Learn to recognise what makes you stressed, your personal warning signs, and ways to manage and reduce stress.
+Learn to recognise what makes you stressed, your personal warning signs, and ways to manage and reduce stress.
 Listen, comfort and support others, especially colleagues who are showing signs of stress.
+If you are having problems, don't leave it too late to seek help!

+Anger

-If you are having problems, don't leave it too late to seek help! - Anger: Learn to recognise what makes you angry, your personal warning signs, and things you can do to calm the situation down.
+Learn to recognise what makes you angry, your personal warning signs and things you can do to calm the situation down.
 Stop and take a deep breath!
-You can stop a difficult situation from becoming a dangerous situation - Distress: Accept that distress, in moderation, is perfectly normal.
+You can stop a difficult situation from becoming a dangerous situation.

+Distress

+Accept that distress, in moderation, is perfectly normal.
 Remind yourself of happy occasions or times when you have helped others.
 It always helps to share your thoughts with others.
 Watch out for distress that is 'abnormal.'
-Watch out for signs of distress amongst colleague and offer support
+Watch out for signs of distress amongst colleagues and offer support.

-Acknowledgements

-Keeping Children Safe wishes to thank the following organisations for their contribution to the original Keeping Children Safe toolkit and this new updated guide.

-CAFOD, Childhope, Child Wise, Consortium for Street Children, Everychild, GCPS, HAP, Islamic Relief, NSPCC, Oxfam, People in Aid, Plan International, Save the Children, SOS Children's Villages, Tearfund, Terre des Hommes, VIVA, War Child Holland, World Vision.

-Where possible the original authors and photographers have been acknowledged.

-We would also like to thank the Oak Foundation for their financial support.
+Keeping Children Safe 49 High Street, Skipton North Yorkshire, BD23 1DT United Kingdom www.keepingchildrensafe.global

+Keeping Children Safe is a UK Charity, registration number: 1142328.
+Keeping Children Safe is a Company Limited by Guarantee registered in England and Wales.
+Company number: 07419561.

-Keeping Children Safe CAN Mezzanine 49-51 East Road London N1 6AH
+© Keeping Children Safe 2024

-Tel: +44 (0)20 7250 8325

-Email: info@keepingchildrensafe.globalWebsite: www.keepingchildrensafe.global